bitjson/typescript-starter/README.md

 The short answer is: **don't pre-bundle your library**.

-Previous versions of `typescript-starter` included browser bundling using [Rollup](https://github.com/rollup/rollup).
+Previous versions of `typescript-starter.js` included browser bundling using [Rollup](https://github.com/rollup/rollup).
 This feature has since been removed, since very few libraries should ever be pre-bundled.

 If the consumer of your library is using Node.js, bundling is especially unnecessary, since Node.js can reliably resolve dependencies, and bundling may even make debugging more difficult.